The city of San Francisco couldn’t find a good trash can for its streets. So it designed its own

 The off-the-shelf options include the conventional open-top mesh basket, a rectangular bin with two large openings on either side, and a sturdy box modeled after the bear-resistant trash cans of national parks and campsites.

 Rubenstein says the evaluation process may end up favoring one design over the others, or lead to a new design that combines elements from two or more.
 A too-small hole in one design may lead to items like pizza boxes being dumped alongside.
 A too-big hole may lead to rummaging issues.
-A closed-drawer design may deter people who don’t want to touch the handle, while a foot-pedal mechanism might be harder to maintain over the can’s lifetime, which could be up to 20 years.
+A closed-drawer design may deter people who don’t want to touch the handle, while a foot-pedal mechanism might be harder to maintain over the can’s lifetime, which could be 15 to 20 years.
 “We’re working out the issues before it gets to mass production,” Rubenstein says.

 She’s hopeful that the public-engagement process will not only get the public to support what could add up to a $9 million investment in thousands of trash cans, but will also help create a trash can design that better meets the needs of complex urban environments.